High-Security Gate Buying Guide for Commercial & Industrial Organizations

 Aluminum cantilever gates use enclosed track and sealed roller bearing truck assemblies.
 Steel cantilever gates use exposed rollers and galvanized steel gate frames.
 When steel cantilever gates are used, the rollers should have guards to eliminate pinch points.

 An added advantage of the aluminum cantilever slide gate is the absence of motion friction (provided by the truck assemblies) and the protection afforded by the enclosed track.
 The rollers glide effortlessly and dirt, snow and ice are prevented from interfering with the operation.
+This is the main difference between a cantilever gate and a roller gate.
 The enclosed track also eliminates pinch points — exposed rollers on steel cantilever gates should always have covers; if left uncovered they are dangerous for end users.
 Therefore, given the improved functionality, low maintenance and safety benefits associated with aluminum cantilever gates (as compared to V Groove gates and steel cantilever gates), aluminum cantilever slide gates are often rated the best of all industrial security gate designs among facility personnel.
 However, the extra gate length required for the aluminum cantilever gate to open must be considered when planning the gate area layout.

 Overhead slide gates use an overhead beam to support an enclosed track.
 A gate panel (usually aluminum for lighter weight and better appearance) is hung from the overhead track, to roll back and forth, opening and closing.
 An advantage of an overhead slide gate is it requires less space for the gate panel to open/slide into (no counterbalance is needed).
 A disadvantage is the height of an overhead beam will create an overhead restriction – usually at approximately 16 ft. high.